2200199/codespaces-blank/README.md

 What is a digital citizen?

 In the archives of London, we explored old global citizenship passports.
 In 1948, many people were interested in becoming a digital citizen and signed up to receive these passports.
 A digital citizen is the closest we’ve gotten to achieving global citizenship.
 The internet allows for people all over the world to have a platform and identity.
-According to [Coed Tech] (http://laurabiancoedtech.weebly.com/digital-rights-and-responsibilities.html), some Key Digital Rights are the:
+According to [Coed Tech](http://laurabiancoedtech.weebly.com/digital-rights-and-responsibilities.html), some Key Digital Rights are the:
 Right to access and use computers and/or other electronic devices Right to access and use digital content
 Right to create and share digital media